learnable/visit/README.md

 Value Deduper
 -------------

-The visit_source_value.v and visit_trait_value.v columns don't have unique indexes because mysql doesn't support unique indexes on large varchar columns.
+For internal consistency, the gem needs each row in the visit_source_values and visit_trait_values to have a unique value of 'v'.

+But because mysql indexes can only cover the first 255 chars of a VARCHAR column (ignoring <code>innodb_large_prefix</code>), the 'v' columns have non-unique indexes.

-Because the index on the 'v' columns isn't unique, the app is exected to run Visit::ValueDepuer.run periodically (eg. daily) to eliminate duplicate values of 'v' and fix any references to those duplicates.
+The app is exected to run Visit::ValueDepuer.run periodically (eg. daily) to eliminate duplicate values of 'v' and fix any references to those duplicates.

+Here's what a sidekiq worker looks like:

+    require "visit"

+    class VisitDeduperWorker < BaseWorker
+      sidekiq_options queue: :visit

+      def perform
+        begin
+          Visit::ValueDepuer.run
+        rescue
+          Airbrake.notify $!
+        end
+      end
+    end

 Developing the gem
 ------------------